-If you have type 2 diabetes (T2D), there’s a good chance you are overweight or obese.
-It’s also likely your doctor has told you that you need to lose weight in order to regulate your blood sugar.
+If you have type 2 diabetes (T2D), there’s a good chance you have overweight or obesity.
+It’s also likely your doctor has told you that you need to lose weight to regulate your blood sugar.
 But no matter how hard you try, the pounds don’t budge.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy